Piracy in the Caribbean: Other ports

 After the destruction of Fort Caroline by the Spanish, the French made no further colonization attempts in the Caribbean for several decades as France was convulsed by its own Catholic-Protestant religious divide during the late 16th century Wars of Religion.
 However, old French privateering anchorages with small "tent camp" towns could be found during the early 17th century in the Bahamas.
 These settlements provided little more than a place for ships and their crews to take on some fresh water and food and perhaps have a dalliance with the local camp followers, all of which would have been quite expensive.

 From 1630 to 1654, Dutch merchants had a port in Brazil known as Recife.
 It was initially founded by the Portuguese in 1548.
 The Dutch had decided in 1630 to invade several sugar producing cities in Portuguese-controlled Brazil, including Salvador and Natal.
 From 1630 to 1654, they took control of Recife and Olinda, making Recife the new capital of the territory of Dutch Brazil, renaming the city Mauritsstad.
 During this period, Mauritsstad became one of the most cosmopolitan cities of the world.
 Unlike the Portuguese, the Dutch did not prohibit Judaism.
-The first Jewish community and the first synagogue in the Americas – Kahal Zur Israel Synagogue – was founded in the city.
+The first Jewish community and the first synagogue in the Americas—Kahal Zur Israel Synagogue—was founded with the help of Moses Cohen Henriques in the city.

-The inhabitants fought on their own to expel the Dutch in 1654, being helped by the involvement of the Dutch in the First Anglo-Dutch War.
+The Portuguese inhabitants fought on their own to expel the Dutch in 1654, being helped by the involvement of the Dutch in the First Anglo-Dutch War.
+The Dutch fought for nine years, only surrendering when safe passage for the Jews was guaranteed by the Portuguese.
 This was known as the Insurreição Pernambucana (Pernambucan Insurrection).
 Most of the Jews fled to Amsterdam; others fled to North America, starting the first Jewish community of New Amsterdam (now known as New York City).
 The Dutch spent most of their time trading in smuggled goods with the smaller Spanish colonies.
 Trinidad was the unofficial home port for Dutch traders and privateers in the New World early in the 17th century before they established their own colonies in the region in the 1620s and 1630s.
 As usual, Trinidad's ineffective Spanish governor was helpless to stop the Dutch from using his port and instead he usually accepted their lucrative bribes.